OEUG99/Knowledge-Garden/pages/Python___Tuples.md

-# What is a Tuple?
+# What is a Tuple in Python?
-heading:: 1
 	- Tuples are an ordered immutable collection of objects, which means that once a tuple is created, its elements cannot be modified.
 	- A tuple is created using parenthesis like `()`, and each element is separated by commas.
 - # Methods for Tuples: